andersjanmyr/docker-lab/README.md

 the command outputs *a lot* of information it can be useful with some additional tools for finding the information.

-* grep - for finding the right information.
+* grep - for finding the information when you don't know the exact path.
-* jq - for flexible JSON parsing.
+* [jq](https://stedolan.github.io/jq/) - for flexible JSON parsing and pretty-printing.

 ```
-# Inspect the running Redis container
+# Inspect the Redis container
 $ docker inspect redis

+# Get the hostname of the Redis container
+$ docker inspect --format '{{.Config.Hostname}}' redis

+# Find everything with Host in the name with `grep`
+# This is useful if you don't know exectly what you are looking for
+$ docker inspect redis | grep Host

+# Add a few lines of context to help figure out the path to it
+$ docker inspect redis | grep Host -C2

+# List the entire Config object with `json`
+$ docker inspect --format '{{json .Config}}' redis

+# Add `jq` to pretty-print the JSON
+$ docker inspect --format '{{json .Config}}' redis |jq

+# Or use `jq` without format
+# Note that you have to start with .[] to get into the outer array
+$ docker inspect redis |jq .[].Config
 ```

 ## Build Images